 One auditing pronouncement, Statement of Auditing Standards (SAS) No. 114 requires defined and documented communications between the auditors and the City Audit Committee/Finance Committee.
-This letter provides an opportunity for the auditors to report on any difficulties or major concerns discovered during the audit and to further define their role.
+This letter provides an opportunity for the auditors to report on any difficulties or major concerns discovered during the audit and to further explain their role.
 They provide commentary on management's responsibilities for accounting policies and states that no significant difficulties were encountered in performing the audit, and no disagreements occurred with management.
-They point out that management has corrected all known misstatements, even those that could be passed adjustments that would be not material either individually or in the aggregate.
+They point out whether management has corrected or passed on correcting all known misstatements.
+This year there were no uncorrected items.